davkovacs/openmmexampleplugin/README.md

 4. This project uses swig to generate the Python interface.
 If you don't have swig installed, and want to create the python interface run `conda install -c anaconda swig`

+5. Add the julia folder to the LD_LIBRARY_PATH: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/julia-1.7.1/lib/`

-5. Than clone this repo, and create a dictionary in which to build the plugin (inside this repo):
+6. Than clone this repo, and create a dictionary in which to build the plugin (inside this repo):

 ```
 mkdir build
 cd build
 ```

-6. Run CMake by `ccmake ..`
+7. Run CMake by `ccmake ..`

-7. Press c ("Configure").
+8. Press c ("Configure").

-8. Set OPENMM_DIR to point to the directory where OpenMM is installed.
+9. Set OPENMM_DIR to point to the directory where OpenMM is installed.
 This is needed to locate the OpenMM header files and libraries.
 For example the directory of your conde environment eg. `~/miniconda3/envs/openmm`

-9. Set CMAKE_INSTALL_PREFIX to the directory where the plugin should be installed.
+10. Set CMAKE_INSTALL_PREFIX to the directory where the plugin should be installed.
 Usually, this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.

-10. Set JULIA_DIR to the directory of your julia installation eg. `~/Applications/julia-1.7.1`
+11. Set JULIA_DIR to the directory of your julia installation eg. `~/Applications/julia-1.7.1`

-11. Press c ("Configure") again if necessary, then press g ("Generate").
+12. Press c ("Configure") again if necessary, then press g ("Generate").

-12. Use the build system you selected to build and install the plugin.
+13. Use the build system you selected to build and install the plugin.
 For example, if you selected Unix Makefiles, type `make install`.

 Python API